The holiday season is here! But besides the quality family time, festive activities, and giving, this time of year presents a bit of a dilemma…

 Instead, why not whip up these easy, good-for-you treats.
 They’re as satisfying as anything out of a bag or box from the supermarket.
 In fact, you and your guests may never want to go back to store-bought snacks again!

-This snack offers a one-two punch: calcium to build bones and vitamin D to help your body absorb it.
+This snack offers a one-two punch: calcium to support bone health and vitamin D to help your body absorb it.

 |Prep Time||5 minutes|